sgoldenlab/simba/docs/Scenario2.md

 Clicking on `RUN` runs the selected desciptive statistics on all the files in `project_folder/csv/machine_results` directory.
 A date-time stamped output csv file with the data is saved within the `/project_folder/log` folder.
 Check the main SimBA terminal window for the exact output filename and file path.

+> Note: At times, we may want also want to output a reference to the video meta data (e.g., the number of frames or the length of the video) we can help us compute proportions.
+To add such data to the output, tick the relevant boxes in the `METADATA` frame.

 2. `ANALYZE DISTANCES / VELOCITY: AGGREGATES`: This button generates descriptive statistics for distances and velocities.
 Clicking the button will display a pop-up window where the user selects how many animal, and which body-parts, the user wants to use to calculate the distance and velocity metrics.
 The pop up window should look like this:

 ![alt-text-1](/images/data_analysis_0523_3.png "data_log")